OneDevGuy/mogwai-api/README.md

 GET /listmirrtransactions/:address/:height/:numblocks

 Success: _Return JSON-encoded array of transactions for this address, optionally starting at a given height and limiting the number of blocks to scan_

+## listallmirrtransactions
+GET /listallmirrtransactions

+GET /listallmirrtransactions/:height

+GET /listallmirrtransactions/:height/:numblocks

+Success: _Return JSON-encoded array of transactions, optionally starting at a given height and limiting the number of blocks to scan_

 ## getblock